olivialrp/olivialrp/README.md

  Hi.
 I’m Olivia, a software developer from Brazil.
-My major knowledge is on Python, C++, JavaScript, Java and databases.
+My major knowledge is on Python, C++, JavaScript, Java and SQL.

  Everything about technology has my focused interest.
 To learn anything new about the web development, AI, ML and big data realms.